Key concepts glossary

 Campaign level / Touchpoint level

 These two labels describe where a setting applies.
-Campaign Level means one configuration is reused across the whole campaign, while Touchpoint Level means each touchpoint must be configured separately without falling back to the campaign version.
+Campaign Level means one configuration is reused across the whole campaign.
+Touchpoint Level means each touchpoint is configured separately, with no fallback to the campaign version.

 Check-in (Self, Scan)